goreleaser/goreleaser/README.md

     - bash
 ```

-Note that GoReleaser will not install `fpm` nor any of it's dependencies for you.
+Note that GoReleaser will not install `fpm` nor any of its dependencies for you.

 ## Integration with CI